rekalantar/PatchBased_3DCycleGAN_CT_Synthesis/README.md

 conda install tensorflow-gpu -c conda-forge
 ```

 The code benefits from the [Monai Library](https://monai.io/) that is a Torch-based medical imaging library for custom preprocessing and caching of medical images.
 The preprocessing operations are performed in dataloader.py with specifications defned in the config.py file.
+The training specifications can be defined via the arguments defiend in the main.py file.

 The expected directories are as follows: